Axway-API-Management-Plus/apimanager-prometheus-exporter/README.md

 # Prometheus Exporter

-:warning This project is work in progress.
+:warning: This project is work in progress.
 However: Feedback, ideas, requirements are very welcome and of course of any kind of contribution.

 This project allows you to export API-Management metrics as OpenMetrics for Prometheus and make them consumable for instance in Grafana dashboards.
 For that purpose it acts like a proxy between the API-Manager hosts, consumes & parses generated Metrics and exposes them on an HTTP-Endpoint as in this [example](https://raw.githubusercontent.com/Axway-API-Management-Plus/apimanager-prometheus-exporter/master/misc/documentation/exposed-metrics-sample.txt).